Massage and Myotherapy Use in Multidisciplinary Care

 Improvement in osteoarthritis and WOMAC scores.

-Massage therapy has shown to be efficacious in the treatment of osteoarthritis of the knee, another of the ten most common general practice presentations, with participants showing significant improvements in the mean global WOMAC scores (Osteoarthritis Index), pain, stiffness and physical function domains, and in the visual analogue scale of pain assessment, range of motion in degrees, and time to walk 50 ft in seconds11 (refer to Fact Sheet 1 – Women and musculoskeletal disease).
+Massage therapy has shown to be efficacious in the treatment of osteoarthritis of the knee, another of the ten most common general practice presentations, with participants showing significant improvements in the mean global WOMAC scores (Osteoarthritis Index), pain, stiffness and physical function, both as a standalone treatment9, or alongside exercise rehabilitation10 (Refer to Fact Sheet 1 – Women and musculoskeletal disease).

 Improvement in shoulder pain and range of motion.

-There is also evidence that suggests soft tissue massage is effective for improving pain, function and range of motion in patients with shoulder pain12 and neck pain13,14 (refer to Fact Sheet 5 – Pain management).
+There is also evidence that suggests soft tissue massage is effective for improving pain, function and range of motion in patients with shoulder pain11 and neck pain12&13; (refer to Fact Sheet 5 – Pain management).

 Improved post-surgical pain and anxiety.

-Pain management is critical for patients after surgery and massage therapy has been shown to improve post-operative pain and anxiety15,16.
-The integration of massage therapy into the acute care setting has been shown to provide benefits to patients’ ability to deal with the challenging physical and psychological aspects of their health conditions and enhance the recovery process17.
+Pain management is critical for patients after surgery and massage therapy has been shown to improve post-operative pain and anxiety14&15.
+The integration of massage therapy into the acute care setting has been shown to provide benefits to patients’ ability to deal with the challenging physical and psychological aspects of their health conditions and enhance the recovery process.16

 Effective management of acute pain is vital in preventing the transition to a costly chronic state, which has negative outcomes for patients and healthcare systems.
-Massage can provide significant reductions in acute pain levels, but also improvements in related relaxation, sleep, emotions, recovery, and finally, the healing process.
-These factors all contribute to effective resolution of acute pain states, preventing chronic transition.
-Additionally, preliminary evidence suggests that massage may also reduce the costs of care after an initial course of therapy in the acute pain setting9 (refer to Fact Sheet 3 – Injury, rehabilitation and recovery).
+Massage can provide significant reductions in acute pain levels, but also improvements in related relaxation, sleep17, mood18 recovery, and finally, the healing process.
+These factors all contribute to effective resolution of acute pain states, preventing development of chronic conditions.
+Additionally, preliminary evidence suggests that massage may also reduce the costs of care after an initial course of therapy in the acute pain setting19 (refer to Fact Sheet 3 – Injury, rehabilitation and recovery).

 Improvements in Pregnancy and Postnatal

-Anxiety, depression and lower back pain are common during pregnancy and the postpartum period.
+Anxiety, depression and low back pain are common during pregnancy and the postpartum period.
 Non-pharmacologic treatments for these mental health symptoms are critically important during these periods.

-Massage therapy has been shown to effectively reduce lower back pain22 while also reducing anxiety, depression and cortisol levels throughout the pregnant and post-partum periods (refer to Fact Sheet 7 – Perinatal and postnatal care).
+Massage therapy has been shown to effectively reduce lower back pain24 while also reducing anxiety, depression and cortisol levels throughout the pregnant and post-partum periods25&26 (refer to Fact Sheet 7 – Perinatal and postnatal care).

 Improvements in premature births.

-As a secondary effect to these improvements, massage has also been shown to reduce premature birth and low birthweight23,24.
+As a secondary effect to these improvements, massage has also been shown to reduce premature birth and low birthweight27.

 Oncologists Include Massage in Multidisciplinary Care Plans